-Northwestern University and the University of Texas, Austin have partnered with Ascend to release new findings from long-term studies of CareerAdvance®, developed and run by the Community Action Project of Tulsa County (CAP Tulsa): a model two-generation (2Gen) intervention that pairs early childhood education for children with career pathway training in the health care sector for parents.
+The Northwestern University Two-Generation Research Initiative, co-directed by Lindsay Chase-Lansdale and Teresa Eckrich Sommer, and a team of researchers from across the country (see list below) have partnered with Ascend to release new findings from their first longitudinal study of CareerAdvance®, a model two-generation (2Gen) intervention.
+Developed and run by the Community Action Project of Tulsa County (CAP Tulsa), CareerAdvance® pairs high quality early childhood education for children with career training in the health care sector for parents.

-The first impact analysis, originally released in April 2017 and recently updated, found that the 2Gen program, CareerAdvance®, promotes parents’ career certificate attainment, employment in the healthcare sector, and overall well-being.
-The study provides strong evidence that pairing high-quality Head Start services with job training for parents produces positive outcomes for parents and children beyond the benefits of Head Start alone.
-The analysis was also covered in NPR.
+These studies provide strong evidence that pairing high quality Head Start services with job training for parents produces positive outcomes for parents and children beyond the benefits of Head Start alone.
+The analyses were also covered in NPR (April 2017).

-To learn more, check out the webinar recording, in which Dr. Teresa Sommer and Dr. Terri Sabol of Northwestern University, Steven Dow, Ascend Fellow and executive director of CAP Tulsa, and Aspen Institute vice president and Ascend executive director Anne Mosle discuss key findings, how and why 2Gen programs are building ‘proof points’ of success for families and how these programs can influence practices and policies in other communities.
+To learn more, check out this webinar (Dec.
+2018) with Drs.
+Teresa Eckrich Sommer and Terri Sabol of Northwestern University, Steven Dow, Ascend Fellow and former Executive Director of CAP Tulsa, and Anne Mosle, Aspen Institute Vice President and Ascend Executive Director.
+They explain key findings, how two-generation programs are building ‘proof points’ of success for families, and how this work can inform practices and policies in other communities across the country.

 - Brief I: One-Year Effects of CareerAdvance on Parent Outcomes